 How to Make Brownies Fudgy

-The secret to making moist, fudgy brownies is all in the type of fat you use and how you use it.
-Butter offers the best flavor for brownies, but because it’s solid at room temperature, adding a little cooking oil in addition to the butter helps keep the brownies extra soft and moist as they cool.
+The secret to making rich, moist, fudgy brownies is all in the type of fat you use and how you use it.
+Butter offers the best flavor for brownies, but because it’s solid at room temperature, adding a little cooking oil to the butter helps keep the brownies extra soft and moist as they cool.

 Using melted butter instead of cold butter also helps keep the brownies extra rich and fudgy.
 When solid butter is creamed together with sugar, it aerates the batter creating a light cake-like texture in the brownie.
 Melted butter can’t trap air in the same way, resulting in a dense, rich brownie.